patrickkettner/opal-webpack/README.md

 **When to use it:** You like the default setup of this tool but want to hack around and use a different compiler.
 Not a common use case.

 **How:** set the `OPAL_COMPILER_PATH` environment variable to the compiled asset.
 You'll need to ensure it can do bootstrap compilation (see the `package.json` file for how we build ours).

-#### OPAL_LOAD_PATH

-By passing `OPAL_LOAD_PATH` environment variable to webpack, the loader will correctly resolve file other than relative path.

-See the example [Rakefile](https://github.com/cj/opal-webpack/blob/master/examples/complex/Rakefile) for how to integrate using other Opal gems.

 ## Known issues/limitations
 * This loader uses a bootstrapped Opal compiler.
 This means that a compiled version of the compiler is compiling your code.
 There may some issues (like [this one](https://github.com/opal/opal/pull/1422)) that are still being addressed in Opal that affect the compiler.